Bavette Steak that's pan seared on the stovetop is tender, juicy and takes minutes to cook. Easy recipe with impressive results.

 - ½ cup olive oil

-- ¼ cup soy sauce (low sodium)
+- ¼ cup soy sauce (low sodium) or coconut aminos for a soy-free version

-How to Pan Fry Steak
+How to Pan Fry Bavette Steak

-Pan frying is an excellent way to cook shallow cuts of beef, like flap meat, flank and skirt steaks.
-For this preparation the steak is cooked quickly over high, dry heat to a medium-rare temperature.
-We'll walk through the steps below and explain why certain tips are useful.
-(See numbered pictures for each step below.)
+Pan frying is an excellent way to cook shallow cuts of beef, like sirloin flap steak, skirt steak, and flank meat.
+The meat is cooked quickly over high, dry heat for a medium-rare steak using this preparation.

-- Note: If not using a marinade, then pat meat dry, lightly brush with olive oil, and season with salt just before cooking.
+- Note: If not using a marinade, then pat the meat dry, lightly brush with olive oil, and season with salt just before cooking.

-Best Type of Pan
+Best Type of Pan to Cook Steak

-A cast iron skillet is ideal for searing steak.
-A stainless steel pan or griddle are the next best choices followed by a granite pan.
-You can cook steak in a non-stick pan.
-But, it's not the best choice because the skillet can't be heated to the high temperature needed to caramelize the outside and add the flavor you expect from a delicious steak.
+Finally, you can cook steak in a non-stick pan.
+But there are better choices than this because a non-stick skillet can't be heated to the high temperature needed to quickly caramelize the outside and add the flavor you expect from a flat cut of beef.

 - Rare 125 -130 °F